Applied Scientist / ML Engineer · available August 2026

 • selective prediction

-• Tune per-class thresholds on ImageNet, iNat, or custom datasets with one command.
+• Tune per-class thresholds on ImageNet, iNaturalist, or custom datasets.

 Repo